 ResTech has been investigating this issue for a number of years and are uniquely positioned to help you.
 We offer:

 - Independent assessments of your system to help you understand the effect your earth protection system has on the touch potentials on electrical equipment and ensure your protection system is compliant with the step and touch potentials specified by AS/NZS4871.1:2010.
-Find out more.
+Contact us to find out more.

 - A two day seminar exploring the principles and pittfalls associated with earth leakage protection in the high resistance earthed networks common in mining environments.
-Find out more.
+Contact us to find out more.